-You’ve had the argument a hundred times.
+You have had the argument a hundred times.
 You bring up something that bothered you.
-Somehow, by the end of the conversation, you’re the one apologizing.
+Somehow, by the end of the conversation, you are the one apologizing.

-That’s not a coincidence.
-It’s a pattern.
+That is not a coincidence.
+It is a pattern.
 And it has a name.

 Covert emotional manipulation is a set of psychological tactics designed to control how you think, feel, and behave.
-These tactics don’t leave bruises.
-They don’t raise their voice.
-They work by slowly dismantling your sense of reality until you can’t trust your own mind.
+These tactics do not leave bruises.
+They do not raise their voice.
+They work by slowly dismantling your sense of reality until you cannot trust your own mind.

-Here’s how they work.
+Here is how these tactics work.
 And more importantly, how to spot them before they take hold.

-Manipulation isn’t random.
+Manipulation is not random.
 It follows a predictable sequence.
 Researcher and author Adelyn Birch studied dozens of manipulation tactics used in personal relationships.
 She found that they all share one thing in common.
 They target your perception of reality.

 • Phase 1: Idealization.
 The manipulator showers you with attention, praise, and affection.
 You feel special.
 This builds trust and emotional dependency.

 • Phase 2: Devaluation.
-Once you’re attached, the manipulator begins chipping away at your confidence.
+Once you are attached, the manipulator begins chipping away at your confidence.
 Small criticisms.
 Subtle put-downs.
 Just enough to keep you off balance.

 • Phase 3: Control.
 With your self-esteem weakened and your reality distorted, the manipulator can steer your behavior.
 You start walking on eggshells.
 You change yourself to avoid conflict.

 • Phase 4: Discard or recycle.
-The manipulator either leaves (once they’ve gotten what they want) or pulls you back in with another round of idealization.
+The manipulator either leaves (once they have gotten what they want) or pulls you back in with another round of idealization.
 The cycle repeats.

 The scariest part?
-Most victims don’t realize it’s happening until they’re deep in Phase 3.
-This cycle is especially common with covert narcissists, who disguise the idealization phase as genuine affection.
+Most victims do not realize it is happening until they are deep in Phase 3.
+This cycle is especially common with covert narcissists, who disguise the idealization phase as genuine affection.[8]

 “Covert emotional manipulation methodically wears down your self-worth and damages your trust in your own perceptions.” - Adelyn Birch